Cannabis Evolution in South Europe: Medical Use & Legislation

 In conclusion, Croatia’s journey with medical cannabis, from legalization to societal education, demonstrates a country committed to exploring the full potential of this historically controversial plant.
 Croatia’s forward-thinking legislation, coupled with ongoing education and research, holds promise for a future where cannabis is fully accepted and integrated into its healthcare system.
 With time, effort, and open dialogue, Croatia could become a model for other nations navigating their path towards cannabis acceptance.

 However, the journey towards a fully inclusive cannabis policy isn’t without its challenges.
-Stigmas surrounding its use persist, and the regulatory landscape remains fragmented.
+Stigmas surrounding its use persists, and the regulatory landscape remains fragmented.
 Some countries still uphold stringent anti-cannabis laws, while others struggle to implement a cohesive national policy.

 The changing cannabis landscape is also an interesting example of how core updates in law and society can impact public opinion and foster progress.
 As countries in Southern Europe continue to reform their cannabis policies, it will be essential to ensure these changes align with the latest scientific research and provide clear guidance for medical professionals and patients alike.